 Company law requires the directors to prepare financial statements for each financial year.
-Under that law they have elected to prepare the financial statements in accordance with IFRSs as adopted by the EU and applicable law.
+Directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards ("IFRS") in conformity with the requirements of the Companies Act 2006 and applicable law."